raspberrypilearning/people-in-space-indicator/en/step_4.md

 In this example, `print(fruit['a'])` would print `apple`.
 The **key** is `a` and the **value** is `apple`.

---- /collapse ---

-The dictionary contains a value which is the number of people that are in space at the moment.
+The `data` dictionary you just fetched contains a value which is the number of people that are in space at the moment.

 --- task ---
 - Look at the data to find out the **key** you need to use.
 Fill in the rest of the code on line 6 to use the key to look up how many people are currently in space.